-

 Penalties if you record phone calls

-If you record phone calls without consent in WA, the penalty is $5000 or 12 months imprisonment for an individual, or both, and $50,000 for a body corporate.
+If you record phone calls without consent in WA, the penalty is $5000 or 12 months imprisonment, or both for an individual, and $50,000 for a body corporate.

 When is it legal to record phone calls?